Irrigation

-Several methods of irrigation differ in how water is supplied to plants.
+Several irrigation methods differ in how water is supplied to plants.
 Surface irrigation, also known as gravity irrigation, is the oldest form of irrigation and has been in use for thousands of years.
 In sprinkler irrigation, water is piped to one or more central locations within the field and distributed by overhead high-pressure water devices.
 Micro-irrigation is a system that distributes water under low pressure through a piped network and applies it as a small discharge to each plant.
-Micro-irrigation uses less pressure and water-flow than sprinkler irrigation.
+Micro-irrigation uses less pressure and water flow than sprinkler irrigation.
 Drip irrigation delivers water directly to the root zone of plants.
 Subirrigation has been used in field crops in areas with high water tables for many years.
 It involves artificially raising the water table to moisten the soil below the root zone of plants.

 Irrigation water can come from groundwater (extracted from springs or by using wells), from surface water (withdrawn from rivers, lakes or reservoirs) or from non-conventional sources like treated wastewater, desalinated water, drainage water, or fog collection.
 Irrigation can be supplementary to rainfall, which is common in many parts of the world as rainfed agriculture, or it can be full irrigation, where crops rarely rely on any contribution from rainfall.
-Full irrigation is less common and only occurs in arid landscapes with very low rainfall or when crops are grown in semi-arid areas outside of rainy seasons.
+Full irrigation is less common and occurs only in arid landscapes with very low rainfall or when crops are grown in semi-arid areas outside the rainy season.

 The environmental effects of irrigation relate to the changes in quantity and quality of soil and water as a result of irrigation and the subsequent effects on natural and social conditions in river basins and downstream of an irrigation scheme.
-The effects stem from the altered hydrological conditions caused by the installation and operation of the irrigation scheme.
-Amongst some of these problems is depletion of underground aquifers through overdrafting.
+The effects stem from altered hydrological conditions resulting from the installation and operation of the irrigation scheme.
+Amongst these problems is the depletion of underground aquifers through overdrafting.
 Soil can be over-irrigated due to poor distribution uniformity or management wastes water, chemicals, and may lead to water pollution.
-Over-irrigation can cause deep drainage from rising water tables that can lead to problems of irrigation salinity requiring watertable control by some form of subsurface land drainage.
+Over-irrigation can cause deep drainage from rising water tables, which can lead to irrigation salinity problems, requiring watertable control through some form of subsurface land drainage.